Engee documentation

 Details

-The input point of a third-order intercept specified as a positive real number.
+The input intercept point of the third order, specified as a real positive number.

 Dependencies

-To use this parameter, set the Model parameters to cubic and the Type of Non-Linearity to IIP3.
+To use this parameter, set the Model parameter to cubic and the Type of Non-Linearity parameter to IIP3.

 Default value